 The book is written for scientists and not all that easy to read.

-reconsidered, and that one needs to dig rather deep into the science of
+must be reconsidered, and that one needs to dig rather deep into the science of smelting,

-smelting, including doing experiments, if one wants to understand what really
+including doing experiments, if one wants to understand what really happened some thousand

 Together with his colleague Ünsal Yalcin, I count him among the heroes of archaeometallurgy